peeweekiwi/Cyclistic/cyclistic.md

 ![](cyclistic_files/figure-markdown_strict/divvyfile-1-900x600.jpg)

-# Cyclistic Bike-Share Marketing Analysis by R
+# Cyclistic Bike-Share User Analysis by R

 **Author:** Adela Xu
 **Date:** 2024-07-12

-## **Introduction**
+## **Background**

-This case study is a capstone project for the Google Data Analyst Professional Certificate.
-In this project, I employed analytical and data visualization skills to address a marketing problem for Cyclistic, a fictional bike share company in Chicago.

-### **Scenario**

-I am a junior data analyst on the marketing analytics team at Cyclistic, a bike-share company in Chicago.
-The director of marketing believes that the company’s future success depends on increasing the number of annual subscribers.
-To achieve this, our team aims to understand how casual customers and annual subscribers use Cyclistic bikes differently.
-With these insights, we will design a new marketing strategy to convert casual customers into annual subscribers.

 ### **About the company**

-In 2016, Cyclistic launched a successful bike-share offering.
-Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
-The bikes can be unlocked form one station and returned to any other station in the system anytime.
+**Cyclistic:** A bike-share company based in Chicago, with a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
+The bikes can be unlocked from one station and returned to any other station in the system anytime.
+There are two types of users at Cyclistic: *annual members* and *casual customers*.

+### **Business Scenario**

-Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
-Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
+The company’s finance analysts have concluded that annual members are much more profitable than casual riders.
 Thus, the marketing director (my manager) has set a clear goal: Design marketing strategies aimed at converting casual customers into annual subscribers.
-In order to do that, the team needs to better understand how annual subscribers and casual customers differ, why casual customers would buy a subscription, and how digital media could affect their marketing tactics.
-Our team are interested in analyzing the Cyclistic historical bike trip data to identify trends.
+In order to do that, the team needs to better understand: <br>

+-   How annual subscribers and casual customers differ?
+-   Why casual customers would buy a subscription?
+-   How digital media could affect their marketing tactics?
+Our team is interested in analyzing the Cyclistic historical bike trip data to identify trends.

 ## **Ask Phase**

 ### **Business Tasks**

-As a data analyst on the marketing team, my job is to answer the
+As a data analyst on the marketing team, my job is to answer the first
 question: **How do annual subscribers and casual customers use Cyclistic bikes differently?** I will present a detailed analysis supported by data visualizations, share the key findings, and provide recommendations